pmilosev/corti/README.markdown

 The project was mainly developed as part of my bachelor's degree final exam.
 As it usually gets with this stuff, there are much more options defined than implemented :)

 I have open-sourced the code in a hope that someone would get interested and continue my work.
+There are no copyright headers in the code, and you are free to use it without any restrictions.

 ## SYNOPSIS